Lorenzo Tucker: Later years

 During World War II, Tucker was a tail gunner in the U.S. Army Air Corps.
 After the war, Tucker appeared in Louis Jordan's film Reet, Petite and Gone; in the early 1950s, he returned to the stage appearing in a London production of Anna Lucasta.

 Tucker later became an autopsy technician for the New York City medical examiner, where he worked on the bodies of Malcolm X and Nina Mae McKinney.

 In 1977 Tucker moved permanently to Hollywood, where he continued to seek work.
 He took a nighttime security guard job, he said, so his days would be free for interviews.

 Tucker died of lung cancer at age 79 at his home in Hollywood, California.
 He left a widow, Pauline Segura Tucker.
 His funeral took place at Blessed Sacrament Catholic Church in Hollywood, California.

 Military service

 Tucker served in the U.S. Army Air Corps during World War II.
 Reports note that he both participated in service activities overseas and produced shows for troops during the war.

 Honors and awards

 In 1974, Tucker was inducted into the Black Film Makers Hall of Fame, and he received the Audelco Recognition Award in 1981.

+Legacy

 On an episode of The Cosby Show, titled "Denise Drives", Clair Huxtable quizzes Denise Huxtable on car safety asking if she should stop her car for a stranger on a dark rainy night with "hair like Lorenzo Tucker, eyes like Billy Dee and a smile like Nat King Cole."